 How dare these translators deliberately obscure the meaning of the words of God!

-Many Christians have been tricked into believing that they were baptized, because evil men corrupted the Bible.
-I believe that God will forgive those who misunderstood the meaning of baptism, but He will not forgive those men who deliberately defiled the Bible with their corruptions.
-And, let me throw in a few more from the New Testament.
+Worse, many Christians have been tricked into believing that they were baptized, because evil men corrupted the Bible.
+I believe that God will forgive those who honestly misunderstood the meaning of baptism, but He will not forgive those men who deliberately defiled the Bible with their corruptions.

 Did you know that the name James was deliberately inserted into the KJV, in place of the name ‘Jacob’?